 As always, it is best to analyze your local meta and tech appropriately.
 Here’s an example of what a teched Combo Priest list may look like.
-This list was used by Colaguy2011 to hit Legend in the month of October, removing the Auchenai Soulpriest package in favour of more proactive cards that can impact the board earlier.
+This list was used by Bananaramic to hit Legend in the month of February, utilizing a more recent variant that takes advantage of the Dragon package with power cards like Duskbreaker and Drakonid Operative.

 And with that I thank you all for reading this short introduction to Combo Priest.
 Feel free to leave any comments or suggestions as to what you liked and what could be improved.
 These guides are based mostly on my own laddering experience and as such may take a while to get out as I become familiar with the decks.
 There’s a few lists that I already have in mind for the next guide, but if there’s enough demand for a particular deck I’d be glad to abide by the fans.
 Until then, stay tuned and see you next time!